Configuration Parameters

 ExcludedProc = "/usr/bin/wget", "/usr/bin/curl"

-Two lines (a value per line):
+Two strings (one value per string):

 [LinuxFirewall]